spring-media/red-sourcepoint-cmp/src/embed-utils/README.md

 Use this function to process any Instagram posts's that were not added on initial page load.

-> Please refer to the <a href="https://developers.facebook.com/docs/instagram/embedding/#embed-js" target="_blank" rel="noopener nofollow">documentation</a> for more information.
+> Please refer to the [documentation](https://developers.facebook.com/docs/instagram/embedding/#embed-js) for more information.

 ```javascript
 import { processInstagramEmbeds } from '@spring-media/red-sourcepoint-cmp/dist/esm/embed-utils';